We all know a healthy nutrition is key for a healthier and more energetic lifestyle.

 Instead, good nutrition means finding what works for you and your body, cultivating an appreciation for healthy foods, and enjoying foods you love without stress.

-Knowing exactly how your metabolism responds to what, when, and how much you eat is like winning the lottery without ever buying a ticket.
-That way, you can develop healthy eating habits that fit your metabolic health needs, your goals, and your lifestyle.
+Knowing exactly how your metabolism responds to what, when, and how much you eat is like winning the lottery without buying a ticket.
+That way, you can develop healthy eating habits that fit your metabolic health needs, goals, and lifestyle.

 Loprinzi PD, Branscum A, Hanks J, Smit E. Healthy Lifestyle Characteristics and Their Joint Association With Cardiovascular Disease Biomarkers in US Adults.
 Mayo Clin Proc.
 2016 Apr;91(4):432-42. doi: 10.1016/j.mayocp.2016.01.009.